planckestein08/MathProject/README.md

     // Move the servo to the mapped angle myServo.write(servoAngle);
-    currentAngle = servoAngle; // Update current angle
+    currentAngle = servoAngle; // Update current angle }

-    digitalWrite(laserPin, joyValueX > 800 ?
-HIGH : LOW); // Turn on the laser module when joystick position is above the threshold
-  }

   // Print values for debugging